Graduate Student Awards

 Maximum award amount: $2,000

-Monsanto Fellowship Program
+Monsanto Fellowship in Agricultural Biotechnology

 The Monsanto Fellowship was endowed through a generous gift from the Monsanto Corporation.
 This fellowship is available to outstanding UC Davis College of Biological Sciences graduate students preparing for careers in agricultural biotechnology.
 To be eligible, applicants shall have declared the intention to pursue a career in agricultural biotechnology.
 Students must be in good academic standing and are required to maintain a minimum GPA of 3.0.
 Applicants must be full-time registered graduate students in one of the eight Biological Sciences graduate groups.